jsohlendorff/continuous_time_LTMLE/article.typ

 @roysland2011martingale developed identification criteria using a formal martingale framework based on local independence graphs, enabling causal effect estimation in continuous time via a change of measure.
 We shall likewise employ a change of measure to define the target parameter.
-//@lok2008 similarly employed a martingale approach but focused on structural nested models to estimate a different type of causal parameter—specifically,
-//a conditional causal effect.
-However, such estimands may be more challenging to interpret than marginal causal effects.

 In @section:setting,
 we introduce the setting and notation used throughout the paper.